Quick tools for school, health, and money decisions.

 What URL encoding is

 URL encoding converts characters that could break a link into a safe representation.
-That is why spaces become %20 and other special characters are escaped before the text is sent through a URL.
+That is why spaces become %20 and characters like & or = are escaped before the text is sent through a URL or query string.

 Best fit